 Did you know that there is a forest in Paris?
 Probably not!
 Though not right in the middle of the city, Bois de Boulogne is located on the outskirts of Paris on the western edge of the 16th arrondissement but can be easily accessed!

 For those days you feel like connecting with nature, it’s the perfect place to go!
-It’s even perfect if you’re visiting Paris in fall as the trees put on a beautiful display of fall colors!
+It’s even perfect if you’re visiting Paris in the fall as the trees put on a beautiful display of fall colors!

 The forest has well-marked pathways to walk in and some small rivers that create a sense of wilderness and calmness as you listen to the sound of water falling!